tardate/LittleCodingKata/README.md

-# 400 Little Coding Katas
+# 401 Little Coding Katas

-> Latest addition :sparkles: [About dweet.cc](./dataservices/dweet) - Dweet.cc provides simple machine-to-machine messaging over HTTPS.
-No setup.
-No auth.
-Just post and get lightweight JSON.
+> Latest addition :sparkles: [maxScoreWithOneReset](./erlang/max-score-with-one-reset) - Using Erlang to maximise the sum of an array with 1 reset allowed; cassidoo's interview question of the week (2026-01-05).

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about